GianAlingog/learn-dp/unit0/unit0.md

 }
 ```

 A quick glance might not differentiate the two implementations immediately, but on closer inspection, the time and space complexity are evidently linear O(n).

-We can gain further understanding of this concept through this diagram:

---insert stack trace structure diagram--

 Note that if we all we require is the nth fibonacci number, then there exist further optimizations: *space optimization*, with time O(n), space O(1); and *matrix exponentation*, with time O(log(n)), space O(log(n)).

 ### States and Transitions
 A common way to think about dynamic programming is through the idea of *states* and *transitions*.
+A state is defined as the current state of a subproblem.
+In this case, it's the `i`-th fibonacci number.
+A transition is defined as the transition between two (or more) states, or more succinctly, the operation(s) that allow for a state to be calculated from other states.
+In this case, the `i`-th fibonacci number can be calculated from the `i-1` and `i-2` states.